 In the majority of cases I looked at, it was simply that the monitor was set too bright.

-Why should this make prints dark?
+Why should this make prints of photos dark?
 Well, if you edit on a bright screen the whole image is bright, and that includes the shadows.

 When you print and look at the print in normal lighting, the whole print is darker (i.e. it reflects less light) – which once again includes those shadows.

 Because of the way our vision works we notice the crunched up shadows more than we notice the lowered overall brightness, hence the ‘Print too dark’ problem.